 Yolngu people here live in communities, but also on sometimes extremely remote homelands.
 For many, English is their fourth or fifth language.

-For an insight into the extraordinary – and also extraordinarily complex – Yolngu cultural system, you can join a handful of intimate tours, such as the three-day Arnhem Land Eco-Cultural Tour led by traditional owners, showcasing the culture, landscape and traditional arts and craft.
+For an insight into the extraordinary – and also extraordinarily complex – Yolngu cultural system, you can join a handful of intimate tours, such as the Venture North’s ‘A Journey Through East Arnhem Land’, showcasing the culture, landscape and traditional arts and craft.